Admission Requirements—Domestic Applicants

 What to Expect

-After all admission materials have been received by the Graduate Center, the faculty or department chair reviews the applicant’s file.
+After all admission materials have been received by the Graduate and Professional Center, the faculty or department chair reviews the applicant’s file.
 The student is notified in writing of the admission decision.
 It is recommended that applications be submitted two months prior to the start of classes for the desired semester to allow for processing.

 Admission is based on a review of each applicant’s academic achievements, GMAT score, work experience, personal statement, and references.
 While the entirety of an applicant’s package is considered, accepted applicants generally fit into one of the following categories: